eclipse-archived/ceylon-lang.org/documentation/1.3/tour/dynamic.md

         Named named = obj;  //runtime error!
     }

-Run this code to see it how fail it fails at runtime.
+Run this code to see it how cleanly it fails at runtime.

 ## There's more ...